jaapieaapie1/zpl/README.md

 - [ ] REST api - REST api that uses above libraries to take in a ZPL and respond a PDF (goal: sub 15ms processing time).
 - [ ] CLI tool - Command Line Interface for turning ZPLs into PDFs.

+## Design choices

+To keep a project like this maintainable we must have a clear seperation of concern.
+To achieve this we split this project into multiple semi independent libraries.
+Every library of the core pdf renderer is part of a pipeline which is the following:
+- tokenizer
+- parser
+- PDF renderer

+Each step in this pipeline may depend on the one before it.
+But must not expose anything of the previous step to the next step.